top of page

 Past Intern

 Melissa McDermott is a past intern and graduated from California State University- Sacramento as a double major in Criminal Justice and Psychology.
 She had the wonderful opportunity and honor of being one of the first interns in the prison education book club.
-This internship fit well with her goals of becoming a Licensed Clinical Counselor and working with incarcerated or formally incarcerated individuals.
-She believes that programs such as these book clubs provide much needed light for people who may need it most.
+This internship fit well with her goals of becoming a Licensed Clinical Counselor and working with incarcerated or formerly incarcerated individuals.
+She believes that programs such as these book clubs provide much-needed light for people who may need it most.
 Melissa is excited for the future of the book club as well as all those who participated in it!

 Screen Shot 2024-04-11 at 1.32.38 PM.png